Iraqi PM asks NATO to press Turkey to pull troops from north Iraq

 "We just encourage both sides to resolve their differences here, whatever disagreements there may be," Pentagon spokesman Peter Cook said at a news briefing on Tuesday.

-In a phone conversation with his Iraqi counterpart late on Monday, Turkish Foreign Minister Mevlut Cavusoglu emphasised Ankara's respect for Iraq's territorial integrity, spokesman Tanju Bilgic told reporters.
+In a phone conversation with his Iraqi counterpart late on Monday, Turkish Foreign Minister Mevlut Cavusoglu emphasized Ankara's respect for Iraq's territorial integrity, spokesman Tanju Bilgic told reporters.

 "He (Cavusoglu) said that our activities aimed to contribute to the struggle against Daesh (Islamic State) in Iraq and reiterated that the deployment had stopped," Bilgic said.
 "There is no withdrawal at the moment, but the deployment has stopped."